How to Tell If Your Dog Is Overweight

 Access to healthcare, a greater level of food security, and adequate shelter are considered positive aspects of a shared lifestyle with humans.
 However, there are also some negative aspects of that relationship.

 Our pets often have a much more sedentary lifestyle that gives them limited exercise opportunities.
-That limited activity can result in higher rates of degenerative diseases like Type 2 diabetes, heart disease, and certain types of cancer.
+That limited activity may result in higher rates of degenerative diseases like Type 2 diabetes, heart disease, and certain types of cancer.

 Another significant problem that our animal friends share is obesity, and it has a significant effect on their wellness.
 As in humans, it can cause a number of health problems.